September 30, 2023

 Former Colonial Mutual Life Building decorations, outside Melbourne Museum

 CML vacated the property in 1957, and it was demolished in 1960.
-The building was not considered worthy of heritage protection; at the time it was viewed as staid, and uninspiring.
+The building was not considered worthy of heritage protection; at the time it was viewed as staid, and old fashioned.

-Some of the façade and statuary were saved.
-The 'Equitable Statue' from above the front entrance went to Melbourne University, where it stands in the grounds today (near the Bailleu Library), and some of the decorative granite is dotted across the lawn, outside the Melbourne Museum.
+Some of the decorative elements were saved.
+The 'Equitable Statue' from above the front entrance went to Melbourne University, where it stands in the grounds today (near the Bailleu Library), and some of the granite from the building itself can be found outside the Melbourne Museum.

 Same site, present day.

 A plain office block stands in its place today.
-The logo 'CML' has been emblazoned across its street level pillars, to remind people of what once was.
+The logo 'CML' is emblazoned across its street level pillars, to remind people of what once was.

 THE FEDERAL HOTEL